-The images in this slide show will be featured in a show at the Nashville Jazz Workshop beginning on Sunday, August 17, 2014.
-The opening reception will be that afternoon from 3 to 5pm.
-Half of the show presents images of my baritone saxophone that has been in my possession for over four decades.
-It was made around 1930, and I purchased it in the late 1960s from a musician in Washington, DC, who was a friend of the family.
-I love the textures of the machined parts and the way light reflects from the surfaces.
+The images in this slide show were featured in a show at the Nashville Jazz Workshop in the fall of 2014.
+Half of the show presented images of my baritone saxophone that has been in my possession for over four decades.
+It was made around 1930.
+I purchased it in the late 1960s from a musician in Washington, DC, who was a friend of the family.
+I like the textures of the machined parts and the way light reflects from the surfaces.
 Saxophones like cameras and photography are indeed a product of the industrial age.
 However, music and images are timeless.